 Vertex shaders: Most importantly the vertex shader takes in vertex location (in x, y, z coordinates) and their normals: the angle the vertex is pointing.
 Assuming that proper shading has already been implemented, normals also dictate the shadows on the object; the closer two normal angles are to each other are, the smoother a shadow will be.
 The vertex shader can modify these values in real time (per vertex of a 3D object), and then output them to the rest of the graphics pipeline.
 For example, a static sharp-edged sphere could be inputted, and outputted: a smooth-edged cube with 3D waves going up and down its surface displaced 25 units away on the x-axis.
 (Bailey & Cunningham, 2012)

 Fragment shaders: In short, they produce a color for every pixel on the screen.
 For a common 1080 by 1920 monitor, that is 2,073,600 pixels to color.
 If you have a 60hz screen, that is 124,416,000 pixels to color per second.
 This is on top of whatever complicated math or background functions the GPU might already be doing.
-With these types of numbers, the GPU starts to seem really impressive.
-Back to fragment shaders.
+With these types of numbers, the GPU starts to seem impressive.
 Most importantly, a fragment shader takes in a texture: a 2D colored “wrap” which is “glued” perfectly onto an object.
 For example, when you wrap a present, it is kind of like you are giving it a texture.
 In real time, the fragment shader can modify this texture.
 This is where tasks like reflections on a window, or transparencies and different shades of orange in a fire are implemented.
 To name a few methods, these colors can be based off some function using time as a variable, a texture, an object’s geometry, or its coordinates in 3D space.

 III.2.B-Video filtering